 Tips to Extend Brake Life

 Mindful driving habits can significantly extend the lifespan of brake components.
 Driving at moderate speeds reduces the force required for braking, which helps prolong brake pad life.
-Using engine braking while going downhill minimises reliance on brake pads, extending their lifespan.
+Using engine braking while going downhill minimizes reliance on brake pads, extending their lifespan.

 Defensive driving allows for early braking, resulting in smoother stops that are less taxing on brake components.
 Removing unnecessary weight from the vehicle reduces the strain on brakes, aiding in the longevity of brake pads.
 These habits can help you get the most out of your brake system.